QITI/QITI-Website/content/members/Yu-Ting-Chen-.md

 previousInstitution: 'Harvard University'
 tags: [y377chen, postDoc]
 tenure: Postdoctoral fellow
-title: 'Yu-Ting Chen '
+title: 'Yu-Ting Chen'
 ---
-Dr. Yu-Ting Chen did her Ph.D. in Prof. Vladan Vuletic's group at MIT-Harvard Center for Ultracold Atoms (CUA) on Rydberg atoms.
-She currently works on QSim project of QITI Lab.
+Yu-Ting Chen is a Postdoctoral Fellow in the Department of Physics and Astronomy at the University of Waterloo.
+Her research focuses on quantum simulations with trapped ions.
+She received her Ph.D. from Harvard University in the Center for Ultracold Atoms, where she developed a platform for cavity quantum electrodynamics with Rydberg atom arrays.